Program and Careers

 Here are some questions you might encounter in a philosophy class: What is the nature of the mind?
 Is it identical with the brain?
 Does God exist?
 If so, what is God like?
 Can we prove such a being exists?
 What makes an action right or wrong?
 What makes a society a just one?
 What distinguishes science from non-science?
 What is a scientific theory?
 Are numerals (like "4") names for objects?
 If so, what are these objects (presumably numbers) like?
 What is knowledge?
 Under what conditions do you have it?

 The philosophy major requires a (relatively) low number of units, and is often added as a second major.
 Provision is made for internships, independent research projects, honors program, and minors.
 Small class sizes ensure personalized attention.
 The Logic Lab is a gathering place for majors, with tutors and specialized software.
 An outstanding faculty includes published scholars, active researchers and experienced teachers.

-Degrees and Requirements: There is a major and different minors
+Degrees and Requirements: Major and Minors

 The Minor in Philosophy, Policy, and Economics is an interdisciplinary minor between Philosophy, Economics and Political Science.
 Oxford University made famous a program in Philosophy, Politics, and Economics – an interdisciplinary approach to understanding real-world problems that requires students to grasp the politics and economics of potential solutions, and to reflect upon their normative merits; this program has been replicated at universities across the US and now is available at CSUSB.
 The minor requres 24-36 units divided among Philosophy, Economics and Political Science.